nicgraf/CSIXXXX-Database-Project/README.md

-# CSI2132-Database-Project
+# CSIXXXX-Database-Project
 Hello!
-This project was for a class called Databases I (CSI2132) and it involved creating both the front end website and back end code for a hotel management and searching service.
+This project was for a class called Databases I (CSIXXX) and it involved creating both the front end website and back end code for a hotel management and searching service.
+I changed the name of the course code because I think they reuse this project idea, so I don't want to unknowingly help someone cheat.

 It's not super relevant to the field I would like to work in one day, bioinformatics and genomics, but I think it gives a good idea as to my formal training in coding and database management systems.
 I also coded this project completely on my own having to teach myself a lot, so I think it paints a good picture to what I can learn and am capable of.